 Mouse SNP analyses

 DNA was extracted using Purelink Genomic DNA Kit (K1820, Invitrogen) in accordance with the manufacturer’s protocol.
 The genotyping analyses were carried out at Atlas Biolabs GmbH (Berlin, Germany) using Affymetrix Mouse Diversity Array (MOUSEDIVm520650) [see supplement for protocol, Additional file 8.
 The array design was described by Yang et al. in 2009 .
 Normalization and allele summarization were performed with the BRLMM-P algorithm provided by the Affymetrix Power Tools Software Package (version 126.96.36.199).
 To compare the total signal intensity distributions of all samples, intensities of both alleles for each SNP were added up.
 Copy number alteration (CNA) for each SNP was computed as log2-ratios of each sample and a reference dataset.
 The reference for each SNP was calculated as the mean signal intensity of both normal samples (Normal1 and Normal2).
-In the case of the six recurrent tumor samples the ratio was computed using the normal sample provided by Liu et. al.
+In the case of the six recurrent tumor samples the ratio was computed using the normal sample provided by Liu et. al. .

 Segmentation analyses and motif finding

 All statistical analyses were performed using R (version 2.14).
 Differences in copy number (CN) and segmentation of each chromosome were calculated with the DNAcopy package (version 1.28.0) of Bioconductor (version 2.9) , using log2-ratio values.
 The DNAcopy package implements the circular binary segmentation algorithm introduced by Olshen et al. .
 Continuous CNA regions (segments) were predicted finding a ’change-point’ between two groups of SNP intensity values according to their common distribution function.
 The parameters of the significance level α and the standard deviation SD were tested to assess the number of resulting segments (data not shown).
 Here the parameter settings of α = 0.001, SD = 0.5 and “sd.undo” were used.
 Motif search was performed in inter-segment regions (ISR) of the Tumor1 sample using the MEME Suite .
 To enhance the significance, only inter-segment regions of two adjacent segments with a difference in segment mean of at least 0.8 were analyzed.
 The MEME parameters were set to a minimum motif width of 15 bp and a maximum width of 40 bp.
 Motifs found within the ISR were annotated using GOMO and compared to known motifs of the UniProbe database using TomTom .

 Gene expression analyses

 RNA was extracted from frozen tissue segments with RNAzol (PeQLab, Biotechnology GmbH) in accordance with the manufacturer’s protocol.
 RNA was hybridized to Affymetrix’s Mouse Expression Set 430 A; chips were scanned with the GeneChip Scanner 3000 and VSN normalization was applied to the gene expression data for normalization.
 Gene expression data (published by Klein et al. ) can be found on NCBI Gene Expression Omnibus database (GEO series accession number GSE6772; see Additional file 1 for sample accession numbers).
 Differentially expressed genes were determined based on the false discovery rate adjusted p-value (FDR p-value), using the limma package (version 3.10.1) of Bioconductor.
 For comparison of the gene expression and the copy number variation, the 500 top-ranked differentially expressed genes between the two normal and the two tumor samples were computed.
 It was analyzed whether an increase or decrease of a gene CN influences the gene expression.